NicBOMB/Vortex/CODESTYLE.md

 const copy = ordered.slice();
 ```
 #### **Private properties**
-Use m as a prefix for private properties.
-It is a bit uncommon compared to using \_ or nothing at all, but this is how we always do it, and at the moment, we have no good reason to change it.
+Use `i` as a prefix or omit the prefix entirely.
 ```
 class SplashScreen {

-`  `private mWindow: Electron.BrowserWindow = null;
+    private window: Electron.BrowserWindow;

 }
 ```
 #### **Const and Globals**
 We use UPPER\_SNAKE\_CASE for global and/or exported variables.
 ```
-export const NEXUS\_MEMBERSHIP\_URL = 'https://users.nexusmods.com/register/memberships';
+export const NEXUS_MEMBERSHIP_URL = 'https://users.nexusmods.com/register/memberships';
 ```
 ### **Function Alignment and Formatting**
 #### **Parameter alignment**